Sustainable Food Systems in the Mediterranean

-In the context of each unique host-region — Catalonia, Tuscany, and Sicily — students explore the social and political complexities of the Mediterranean through the lens of food and nutrition, analyzing the factors that unify the region, its culture and cuisine.
+In the context of each unique host-region —Tuscany, Sicily, and the Bosporus— students explore the social and political complexities of the Mediterranean through the lens of food and nutrition, analyzing the factors that unify the region, its culture, and cuisine.

 Experiential Courses